Mirror symmetry for log Calabi-Yau surfaces I: Looijenga's conjecture

 Gluing the $V_{\rho,I}$ via these isomorphisms we obtain an infinitesimal deformation $X^{o}_{I}/S'_{I}$ of $X^{o}_J/S'_J$.
 Note that there are no triple overlaps of the $V_{\rho,J}$ by Theorem~\ref{cuspfamily}(2)(b), hence no compatibility condition for the gluing automorphisms.
 It is clear from the construction that the families $X^o_I/S'_I$ and $X_{\mathfrak{m}^{N+1}}/S_{\mathfrak{m}^{N+1}}$ are compatible.

-\begin{proof}[Proof of Theorem~\ref{thickenedcuspfamily}] We define sections $\vartheta_q \in \Gamma(X^o_I,\cO_{X^o_I})$ for $q \in B(\ZZ)$, compatible with the sections of Theorem~\ref{univfamth}, (2).
+We define sections $\vartheta_q \in \Gamma(X^o_I,\cO_{X^o_I})$ for $q \in B(\ZZ)$, compatible with the sections of Theorem~\ref{univfamth}, (2).
 We proceed as in the algebraic case: we first define a local section $\Lift_Q(q)$ for each choice of basepoint $Q \in B_0 \setminus \Supp(\foD)$ on a corresponding open patch of $X^o_I$ using the broken lines construction.
 The new difficulty here is that the functions $\Lift_Q(q)$ are not algebraic, even over the unthickened locus $S_J'$.
 Indeed, by definition $\Lift_Q(q) = \sum \Mono(\gamma)$ is a formal sum of monomials corresponding to broken lines $\gamma$ for $q$ with endpoint $Q$.
-This sum has infinitely many terms in the present case and so we must prove convergence.
+Note that with our current choice of ideal $J$, this sum is always infinite, as is already evident in Example \ref{firstbrokenexample}.
+So we must prove convergence.
 This is done in \S\ref{convergence}, see Propositions~\ref{lift1} and \ref{lift2}.